aly-andrews/docusaurus/docs/Skio/Shipping Profiles Article.md

 # Setting up and managing shipping profiles

 A **shipping profile** is a set of shipping rules for specific products and locations.
-With the latest updates, Skio now allows you to create multiple shipping profiles tailored to specific selling plan groups.
-Previously, merchants could only create one shipping profile, which would assign all subscription products to it by default.
+Skio allows you to create multiple shipping profiles tailored to specific selling plan groups, giving you flexibility to assign different shipping policies to different subscription types.

 **Video placeholder:** [How to set up a shipping profile in Skio]